leebrandt/leebrandt.github.io/talks.md

 Real Agile for Real Software
 ===
 >There's been a lot of talk recently about Agile software development.
 As people try to make the transition, they generally find themselves stumbling and maybe even giving up on Agile altogether.
 In this session I will help you understand discuss what Agile is, and what it isn’t.
 I will tell you about the differences between “Big A” Agile and “Little A” agile.
 I’ll tell you real stories from real agile transformations, and you’ll learn common problems that most companies face during an agile transformation and how to overcome those challenges.

-Consuming Hypermedia in AngularJS
-===
->ReSTful services are all the rage, but most companies skip the HyperMedia part of ReST.
-This is because it can be hard for the new single-page apps to consume them and get all the benefits of the HyperMedia in the API.
-In this session, I will show you how to consume HyperMedia easily from AngularJS and even help you understand how to survive a refresh and keep deep links working like you can without letting the HyperMedia lead your API calls.
-We’ll even look at an AngularJS library that can help you do it even easier!